Vascular Research Initiatives Conference Trainee Award

 Abstracts submitted to the VRIC by trainees are scored by the SVS Basic and Translational Research Committee.
 Awardees will be notified of the Committee decision in April.
 Awardees will receive US $1,000 to support their expenses to attend VRIC.

-Visit the VRIC page to submit an abstract by January 11, 2023.
+Visit the VRIC page to submit an abstract - deadline has been extended to January 17, 2024, 6:00pm Central time.

 Mentor: Katherine Gallagher, MD